 Artist Statement

-My practice is an investigation into the quiet surfaces and structural vernacular of the environments we inhabit.
-Influenced by the deadpan objectivity of the New Topographics and the colour-field observations of photographers like Fred Herzog and Phil Bergerson, I look for the beauty found in the unremarkable—the architectural banal that forms the backdrop of daily life.
+My practice is an investigation into the quiet surfaces and structural language of the environments we inhabit.
+Influenced by the objectivity of the New Topographics and the observations of photographers like Fred Herzog and Phil Bergerson, I look for the beauty found in the unremarkable—the architectural banal that forms the backdrop of daily life.

 Whether documenting the shifting façades of a changing city or the environmental portraits of those who have endured, my process remains one of clinical yet empathetic observation.
 I am interested in the unintended still life and the enduring character of the overlooked, capturing the resonant clarity of subjects that are both common and profoundly significant.